Conservative Reps. Boebert, Miller top House GOP challengers - NewsBreak

 A judge sentenced him to two years of probation, a $25,000 fine and community service.

-Two state lawmakers, Republican Mike Flood and Democrat Patty Pansing Brooks, are running in a special election to succeed Fortenberry, who served nine terms in the Republican-heavy district that includes Lincoln and dozens of smaller, rural communities.
+State Republican Rep. Mike Flood defeated Democrat Patty Pansing Brooks, in a special election to succeed Fortenberry, who served nine terms in the Republican-heavy district that includes Lincoln and dozens of smaller, rural communities.
 They'll compete again in November to determine who serves a new term, beginning in January.

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter at https://twitter.com/ap_politics.